Anjok07/ultimatevocalremovergui/README.md

 ## Option Guide

+### Resolution Type:

+- This option allows you to choose the resolution type for the spectrogram to be analyzed.

 ### Choose AI Engine:

 - This option allows you to toggle between tsurumeso's v2 & v4 AI engines.